qubd/probability_notes/README.md

 These are notes used to teach a one semester introduction to probability, random variables, and statistical inference at the CEGEP (roughly second-year university) level, with differential and integral calculus as prerequisites.

 The course emphasizes the nuts and bolts of working rigorously with probability, random variables, and sampling distributions, with less focus on developing a statisical toolbox built upon the central limit theorem.
-Instead, students spend a lot of time on discrete probability problems, manipulating probability mass / density functions, and investigating the properties of point estimators.
+Instead, students spend a lot of time on discrete probability problems, manipulating probability mass / density functions, and investigating the sampling distributions of point estimators.

 To work with continuous sample spaces and to develop the weak law of large numbers in a rigorous way, at an appropriate level and subject to the time constraints of a single term course, here are some decisions I made: